eddiemf/vue-scrollactive/README.md

  - Vue2
  - Uses pure JS!

-Check the <a href="https://eddiemf.github.io/vue-scrollactive/examples/example-1.html">demo</a>!

-Other <a href="https://eddiemf.github.io/vue-scrollactive/examples/example-2.html">demo</a> with some custom configuration.
+Make sure to check the <a href="https://eddiemf.github.io/vue-scrollactive/examples/example-1.html">demo</a> and see all the available options!

 ## Installation
 Install via npm and use it as a vue plugin in your app.